 By selecting patients with tumours that have high Wnt ligand dependency, such as tumours with mutations in the RNF43 gene and fusions in the RSPO gene family, RXC004 has an opportunity to directly target tumour in addition to having an immune-enhancing effect.

-RXC004 is currently in Phase 1 clinical trials with data expected in H1 2021.
-Clinical proof-of-concept studies in genetically-selected patients with metastatic colorectal cancer (monotherapy and immuno-oncology combination), genetically selected pancreatic cancer and all comers biliary cancer are expected to initiate following completion of phase 1.
+Clinical proof-of-concept studies in genetically-selected patients with metastatic colorectal cancer (monotherapy and immuno-oncology combination), genetically selected pancreatic cancer and all comers biliary cancer are expected to initiate during the second half of 2021.

 RXC004 clinical development

 The selection of a dose and decision to move RXC004 into Phase 2, follows the successful recruitment of all patients to the monotherapy arm of the Company’s ongoing open label dose escalation Phase 1 study (NCT03447470).
 The primary objective of the Phase 1 study was to establish the safety and tolerability of RXC004 in patients.
 Preliminary data from the study in patients with unselected advanced solid tumours, showed that RXC004 2mg once daily was safe, tolerated and provided target coverage at levels required to assess monotherapy efficacy in Phase 2 clinical trials in selected patients with Wnt-ligand driven cancers.
 These data will be presented at EMSO in Sept 2021.